There are a number of resources that will allow you to produce your own captions, or that will caption a video for you.

 The Described and Captioned Media Program has developed a detailed guide to captioning video, and it is well worth a look.

 The World Wide Web (W3C) Consortium has established accessibility standards through its Web Accessibility Initiative.
-The Initiative’s Web Content Accessibility Guidelines 2.0, or WCAG 2.0, is considered to be the industry standard in ensuring accessible electronic content.
+The Initiative’s Web Content Accessibility Guidelines (WCAG) is recognized as the industry standard in ensuring accessible electronic content.